IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

 ## PvD Option Flags Registry

-IANA is also asked to create and maintain a new registry entitled "PvD Option Flags" reserving bit positions from 0 to 15 to be used in the PvD Option bitmask.
+IANA is also asked to create and maintain a new registry entitled "PvD Option Flags" reserving bit positions from 0 to 12 to be used in the PvD Option bitmask.
 Bit position 0, 1 and 2 are assigned by this document (as specified in {{format}}).
-Future assignments require Standards Action {{!RFC8126}}, via a
+Future assignments require Standards Action {{!RFC8126}}.
-Standards Track RFC document.

 Since these flags apply to an IPv6 Router Advertisement Option, IANA is asked to place this registry under the existing "Internet Control Message